cminyard/gensio/README.rst

 And reboot or start the service.

-The pty gensio fails the oomtest (oomtest 14), there seems to be something up with the BSD PTYs I'm seeing a 07 character inserted into the data stream in cases.
+The pty gensio fails the oomtest (oomtest 14), there seems to be something up with the BSD PTYs.
+I'm seeing a 07 character inserted into the data stream in cases.
 I haven't spent too much time on it, though, but since this is heavily tested on Linux and MacOS, I don't think the problem is in the gensio code.